mikelevins/bard/docs/bard.md

 **System**

-The protocol that handles operations on the Bard runtime and its underlying host system.
+Operations on the Bard runtime and its underlying host system.

     error Anything -> Anything